IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

 * http://issuu.com/russmaschmeyer/docs/motiv-process-book

-### PROJECT WEBSITE
+### PORTFOLIO WEBSITE
 *NOTE: This is different than your Senior Project Blog.*
-This website should market and promote your project.
-At the very least, it should contain a description, visual documentation, etc. Ideally, your project should have its own URL, but this is not required.
-A sub-domain is the next viable option.
+This website should market and promote your body of work for possible employment or other post graduation opportunities.

 ### END OF SEMESTER PUBLIC PRESENTATIONS
 Use the project plan guidelines as a guide for content.
 Your public presentation should showcase your completed senior project–gold version.

-### END OF SEMESTER ASSESSMENT
+### FINAL SElF-ASSESSMENT

 * Please name your file as yourname_midterm_assessment.pdf
 * Email your final self assessment *as a pdf* to deangela.duff@nyu.edu.
 Do NOT put self assessments on basecamp, a public forum.